Winter Self Care Essentials

 There are so many different varieties of tea and they all offer their own unique benefits.
 The product that I linked offers nine different divine, organic teas that come in eco friendly packaging.

-What we need to work on and heal varies by individual as we all have our own unique life experiences.
+What we need to work through and heal varies by individual as we all have our own unique life experiences.
 What's proven to help just about everyone on this self reflective journey of healing and evolution is journaling.
 To just sit with yourself and write.
 It’s a safe place, no judgment, no right or wrong, nothing but you and yourself working through the depths of your mind and soul.

 The journal I linked above is beautiful, hardcover, Persian designed.
 I believe in having a journal that you love and get excited to write in.

 You don’t need to be a yogi in order to need a yoga mat.
-Yoga mats are amazing for stretching, meditation, and for working out.
+Yoga mats are amazing for stretching, meditation, and working out.
 It's something that everyone can use.
 Winter is a time to rejuvenate and slow down a bit.
 What better way to do that than to add a yoga flow, a stretching routine, and/or meditation practice into your daily rituals.

-Since winter is a time of going inward and creating space for yourself to reflect, heal more deeply and rest, picking up a new book is an amazing tool to help you align with this energy.
+Since winter is a time of going inward and creating space for yourself to reflect, heal more deeply and rest, picking up a new book is an amazing way to help you align with this energy.

-The Alchemist is a book of personal development, it brings you on a the journey of a boy in the quest of fulfilling his own personal legend.
+The Alchemist is a book of personal development, it brings you on the journey of a boy in the quest of fulfilling his own personal legend.
 While you go through that journey with him you reflect on your own and learn many life lessons that you can integrate.
 Picking up a physical book and creating time to read is a nourishing ritual for the mind, body, and soul.

 Cacao on the other hand is a superfood.
-Yes, we can eat chocolate and have it benefit our health, not harm it.
+We can eat chocolate and have it benefit our health, not harm it.
 It’s full of minerals like magnesium, calcium, zinc, potassium, iron, and copper.
 Its heart healthy, feeds the good gut microbiome, aligns hormones, boosts brain function, fights against aging and free radicals, and can help to reduce stress and fatigue symptoms.

 This hot cacao recipe is so delicious and so packed with body loving ingredients that you can drink every day if you want!
 This recipe makes two servings and does contain sesame (tahini) so if you are allergic just leave that ingredient out.